 How long does Thrivent Mutual Funds hold unclaimed property and what happens after that?

 Thrivent Mutual Funds holds unclaimed property according to state laws.
 All states have established time periods during which there is a lack of affirmative contact called the “dormancy period.”
 After that point in time, Thrivent Mutual Funds may be required to report the property as unclaimed and send the property to the State Treasury Department, even if Thrivent Mutual Funds knows where the account owner lives.
-That is why an affirmative mailing is crucial to the shareholder.
+That is why an affirmative contact is crucial to the shareholder.

 Once the property goes to the state, can it ever be claimed again?